stracquadaniolab/quick-fold-nf/readme.md

 ## Configuration

-- param1: this is the parameter description (default: "hello")
+- `inputFile`: FASTA file with one or more sequences (required)
-- param2: this is the parameter description (default: "world")
+- `resultsDir`: directory where to store the results (default: results/yyyy.MM.dd-HH.mm.ss-quick-fold)
-- ...
+- `esmfold.args`: options passed to ESMFold  (default: "--num-recycles 4 --chunk-size 16")
-- paramN: this is the parameter description (default: "flow")
+- `openmm.pdb.relax.args`: options passed to OpenMM PDB relaxation (default: "--fix-pdb")

 ## Running the workflow